Priceless Chef Tricks Every Home Cook Can Master at Home

 According to Plated’s own chef Giuseppe, the key to achieving the perfect level of crispiness when oven-roasting Brussels sprouts is to set the temperature to at least 425 degrees and to make sure they’re well coated (not just drizzled) in olive oil.

 The Pioneer Woman Ree Drummond’s top trick to making a supremely crispy grilled cheese sandwich is an easy one: simply cook it on a cast-iron skillet.

-For perfectly poached eggs, executive chef Eric Damidot of the Hyatt Regency New Orleans advises adding equal parts water and white vinegar to the pot, and bringing it to a boil before cracking and adding the eggs.
+For perfectly poached eggs, executive chef Eric Damidot of the Hyatt Regency New Orleans told Stylecaster that he advises adding equal parts water and white vinegar to the pot, and bringing it to a boil before cracking and adding the eggs.

 Top Chef winner and Spiaggia executive chef Joe Flamm has three key tips for cooking better pasta: make sure you’re using good-quality pasta, be mindful of how much salt you add to the water, and only cook it halfway in the pot with boiling water and then halfway in the pot with your sauce.

 To ensure your baked potato comes out extra fluffy on the inside, chef Molly Stevens of Stonewall Kitchen recommends piercing the outside with a fork before wrapping it in foil to bake in the oven.